 Cost-Cutting is Freeing-Up Capital

 With its core letter business on the decline, management at Royal Mail is taking an aggressive approach to free up some much-needed capital.
 At the forefront of this is the announcement of 1,000 job cuts.
 It is believed that this will result in annual savings of over £50 million.

 Sentiment around Royal Mail shares is somewhat bearish at the moment – which is fully evident in its current stock price of 177p.
 The overarching concern for stockholders is that Royal Mail is operating in a declining industry – with digital alternatives being favoured over traditional letters.

 The firm is also heavily restricted in what it can charge for its core services – as per stringent UK government regulations.
-This is something that Royal Mail’s competitors do not need to worry about.
 On the flip side, Royal Mail shares are available at a discounted rate.
 However, you should conduct your own research and decide on whether or not to invest in this asset for the future.